 Several years ago, scientists recommended that Americans cut their saturated fat intake by 15%.
 Researchers at Johns Hopkins' Center for a Livable Future realized that the easiest way for people to do that would be to avoid meat one day a week, hence Meatless Monday.

 It turns out you don't have to make a big change in your kitchen in order to make a big change in the world–and improve your health.
-If all of us adopted this simple initiative, we would save enough energy annually – from avoided meat production – equivalent to taking eight million cars off the road.
+According to the Environmental Working Group, if all of us adopted this simple initiative, we would save enough energy annually – from avoided meat production – equivalent to taking eight million cars off the road.

 Meatless Monday is doable.
 In fact, it’s been done.
 During World War I and World War II, the U.S. Food and Drug Administration, in order to ensure that our armies had enough food, mounted successful campaigns for Meatless Monday and Wheatless Wednesday.
 They encouraged Americans to plant Victory gardens, using slogans like "Dig for Victory" and "Use Spades Not Ships."
 The FDA should mount a similar campaign today, one that emphasizes public and environmental health.

 There's no magic to Monday, of course, unless you have an ear for alliteration.
 Monday seems to be a good day to recover from the weekend (though for me, weekends are an easier time to find the hours to prepare a meal, and Mondays and Tuesdays tend to be Leftover Days.)
 The main point is to have at least one meatless day a week.
 And avoid having three meat courses in one day.
 After what I've learned–vegetarians are the healthiest subgroup in this country–I'm planning on three meatless days a week.